zoltan-ky/django-dialogform/README.rst

     from dialogform.views import DialogFormMixin
     ...
-    class NoteChange(DialogFormMixin, UpdateView):
+    class SomeModelUpdate(DialogFormMixin, UpdateView):
         template_name = "sometemplate.html"
         form_class = SomeDialogForm
         success_url = reverse_lazy("someviewname")

-``success_url`` represents the next view that the dialog view will be redirected to after the ``OK`` button has been pressed and the form had been successfully saved (just like with regular Django views).
+``success_url`` represents the view that the dialog view will be redirected to after the form had been successfully saved.

-The important parts are that your template (e.g ``sometemplate.html``) extends one of the following templates depending on the View (Admin or not) and dialog type required (same-document / iframe-document):
+The template (e.g ``sometemplate.html``) extends one of the following templates depending on the View (Admin or not) and dialog type required:

 +---------------+-----------------+-----------------+
 |View/dialog-type  |  Gen. Views     |    Admin Views  |